Skip to main content

 GE Credit: Together with HONRS 320, this course is certified to meet the University GE Advanced Writing & Oral Communication requirement.

-While students are actively engaged in the research and writing stages of their thesis, they enroll and complete at least 3.0 and up to 6.0 credits of HONRS 499R, working under the direction of their thesis advisor.
-This is a variable credit (1-6 credits), independent, pass/fail course, and requires an approved thesis proposal prior to registration.
-Students receive a “T” (temporary) grade until after they have successfully defended their thesis (grade changes to a Pass) or have graduated without completing the thesis (grade changes to a Fail).
+While students are actively engaged in the research and writing stages of their thesis, they must complete an HONRS 499R contract to enroll and complete a total of at least 3.0 and up to 6.0 credits of HONRS 499R, working under the direction of their thesis committee chair.
+This is a variable credit (1-6 credits), independent, credit/no credit course, and requires an approved thesis prospectus prior to registration.
+Credits may be taken over multiple semesters, coinciding with work on the thesis project.
+Students receive a “T” (temporary) grade until after they have successfully defended their thesis (grade changes to credit) or have graduated without completing the thesis (grade changes to no credit).
+Together with HONRS 320, HONRS 499R is certified to meet the University GE Advanced Writing & Oral Communication requirement for students who complete both courses (including a successful thesis defense).

 Honors Thesis Guidelines